keithtyser/personal-site/blog/my-prompt-library.md

 ---

 ## Coding & Debugging
-> Prompts that help me write, review, and fix code.

 ### 1. Debugging
 My go-to prompt for debugging in cursor.
 Describe the error and then paste this prompt below